Michael Franti: Soulshine Bali

-Michael Franti owns a yoga resort hotel in the southern part of Ubud, Bali, called Soulshine.
+Franti owns a yoga resort hotel in the southern part of Ubud, Bali, called Soulshine.
 It is considered "Michael Franti's oasis of yoga, soul, and rock n' roll."
 His resort was originally named Stay Human Yoga Retreat Center when it first opened in 2011, a joint venture between Franti and Carla Swanson.

 In a 2020 interview, Franti explained what drew him to Bali, Indonesia specifically sharing, "the first time I came to Bali I fell in love with the Balinese culture.
 People here are so incredible.
 That was in 2007.
-Bali is an island of creative geniuses, and what I mean by that is everybody, whether you’re a banker, shop owner or something like that, everyone does some form of art...they all really work together and they’re all super-creative and just very kind people.
+Bali is an island of creative geniuses, and what I mean by that is everybody, whether you're a banker, shop owner or something like that, everyone does some form of art...they all really work together and they're all super-creative and just very kind people.
 I fell in love with the culture.
-It’s a beautiful tropical Island here, so that’s great."
+It's a beautiful tropical Island here, so that's great."
 He explained the organic nature of this venture, "I thought it would be a good place to buy a little piece of land and, hopefully, build a little vacation home.
 So, we built five rooms with a yoga studio on top and it was like, 'If you build it, they will come.'
 Sure enough, we started getting teachers bringing in groups of students here.
 Over the years we kept putting the money back into building more rooms and we are up to 32 rooms now."
 Soulshine has hosted many retreats led by people such as Trevor Hall and FullyRaw Kristina, serving organically grown food from their own farms.
-In 2020, the yoga resort additionally expanded into a day club,.
+In 2020, the yoga resort additionally expanded into a day club.

-In June 2020, Franti began hosting his "Stay At Home Concert World Tour" within his own yoga resort, taking part of the "virtual concert revolution" as a response to the COVID-19 Health Pandemic.
+In June 2020, Franti began hosting his "Stay at Home Concert World Tour" within his own yoga resort, taking part of the "virtual concert revolution" as a response to the COVID-19 Health Pandemic.